The Quran does not merely retell Jesus (peace be upon him). It redistributes him.

 And Mary daughter of ‘Imran, who guarded her chastity, so We breathed into it of Our Spirit, and she confirmed the words of her Lord and His books.
 (66:12)

-Here Jesus is present through what Mary carried.
+Here Jesus (peace be upon him) is present through what Mary carried.
 And that matters.
-The surah does not need the public Jesusic mission.
+The surah does not need the public mission of Jesus (peace be upon him).
 It needs the law that sanctity near you does not save you unless truth forms in you.
 Mary’s greatness is not adjacency.
 It is confirmation, chastity, and inward truthfulness.

-In at-Tahrim, Jesus is the carried sign inside the logic of non-transferable salvation.
+In at-Tahrim, Jesus (peace be upon him) is the carried sign inside the logic of non-transferable salvation.

 When these deployments are set side by side, a large Quranic principle becomes visible.